ttran2001/ttran2001.github.io/README.md

 1. For this step, we need to install a Desktop Enviroment to the function.
 To start, type `pacman -S xorg`.
 Click ENTER key to install all the packages
 2. After waiting and finish downloading, type `pacman -S xorg-server`.
 This will install the display server package.

+(Note: If installation was not active, type `ping google.com` to see if it works.
+If not type `sudo systemctl disable dhcpcd.service` and `sudo systemctl start NetworkManager.service`

 ### Installing KDE

 For this step, you will need to download a compatible DE of your choice.
 Given from Codi that KDE was the best, we will use this.
 You will need to download the KDE Plasma Desktop Enviroment from a website.